Mini Cherry Pies are the perfect single-serve dessert when you're craving homemade cherry pie that's just the right size for one.

 - Because your dough is so thin, use your rolling pin to help transfer the pie crust to the pie dish.
 Carefully roll one end of the circle of dough gently onto the rolling pin, rolling it back towards you, slowly peeling it off the work surface as you go.
 Pick it up, and carefully roll it back out over the top of the pie dish.
 Fold the edges of the dough under and crimp as you like.

-- Pour cherry filling into the prepared crust, allowing ½ inch room for the crumble topping.
+- Pour cherry filling into the bottom crust.

 - Bake in a 425 F oven for 10 minutes.
-Reduce the temperature to 350 degrees F, cover with foil, and bake for 35-45 minutes or until the cherry filling is bubbly and the topping and crust are golden brown.
+Reduce the temperature to 350 degrees F. If the pie begins to get too brown, cover with foil.
+Bake for 45-50 minutes or until the cherry filling is bubbly and the crust is golden brown.

 - Remove from oven and allow to cool before slicing.